IAF to outsource some MRO facilities to industry for the first time

 The successful bidder can earn money out of it and provide those services to the IAF with suitable commercial arrangements to paint aircraft and helicopters, he said.

-RFPs were also floated for industry engagement for maintenance and overhaul of six cases of Mi 17 series helicopters, two cases of MiG29 fighter jets and one case of AN32 transport aircraft.
+Of the 80 cases, RFPs were floated for industry engagement for maintenance and overhaul of six cases of Mi 17 series helicopters, two cases of MiG29 fighter jets and one case of AN32 transport aircraft.
 These cases are at various stages from tendering to TEC approvals.

 All RFPs are for incubating Indian industries for repair and overhaul, refurbishment and replacement of sub components, he said.

-According to the IAF officer, the incubation programme has already gone ahead.
+According to the senior former IAF officer, the incubation programme has already gone ahead.
 For instance, “9 BRD” at Pune has signed contracts, he specified.

 The low hanging fruit the IAF is immediately ready to offer are maintenance of ground equipment such as different varieties of trolleys, and managing supply chain.